spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 * `assets: compression:` - defines an engine for static compressions.
 Possible values are `gzip` and `brotli`.
 * `assets: compression: engine: static:` - defines a comression mode.
 Allowed values are `only`, `true`, and `false`.
 * `assets: compression: engine: level:` - defines a compression level.
 Allowed range is from `1` to `9`.
-* `assets: compression: engine: types:` - defines additional MIME types to be compressed additionally.
+* `assets: compression: engine: types:` - defines additional MIME types to be compressed.

 ***